paramaggarwal/CarND-Behavioral-Cloning-P3/writeup_report.md

 This project has been a great learning experience for me in actually practically working on generating my own data, architecting a good network, training a network and then testing it.

+I could have focussed on any of these individual areas to get this to work very well - I have actually focussed the most on the architecture of the network itself.

+I now have a successful model that laps the track with very minimal augmentation (just horizontal flips) and really tiny input images - 32x32.
+Also the network itself is very tiny and takes only a few seconds to train.

 ---

 **Behavioral Cloning Project**